-E ^{ight} years later Magdalena, New York
+E^{ight years later} Magdalena, New York

-MELANIE STOOD in her grandmother's living room, remembering the afternoons she'd spent there, the mugs of hot cocoa with tiny marshmallows, the cinnamon toast, the stories Esther Russell told her of the early days in Magdalena.
+MELANIE in her grandmother's living STOOD room. remembering the afternoons she'd spent there, the mugs of hot cocoa with tiny marshmallows, the cinnamon toast, the stories Esther Russell told her of the early days in Magdalena.
 Oh, but the woman could tell a story, eyes lighting up, voice dipping with wonder as she relayed incidents of coyotes, black bears, and white-tailed deer.
 The snow was waist high and we lost power for five days...your grandfather hauled in firewood to keep us warm and I cooked over the open flames...
 It was such an adventure.
 We might not have had much money but there was always food, clothing, and whatever your father and aunt needed.
 It wasn't the best or the newest, but the food filled their bellies, the clothing kept them warm, and they learned that life brought challenges, and a person could either accept that challenge or fall in defeat.
+Russells do not fall in defeat.